codio/knowledge/student-source/courses.rst

 Navigate the Student Dashboard
 ==============================
-The Student dashboard is the main page student's use to navigate Codio.
+The Student dashboard is the main page students use to navigate Codio.

 Dashboard: